 Summary: We face so many shockwaves — potentially high-impact events, usually estimated at low probability over years or decades (global warming being the exception).
 How do we assess the danger and decide how much of our scarce resources to allocate for prevention and mitigation of each?
 Today we look at two ways to assess these risks so that we can prepare better than we do today (easy since we almost nothing today).

-- A new solution: the Proactionary Principle
+- Solution: the Proactionary Principle

 - Preparing for Shockwaves